 Surviving a crisis is a lot easier if you’re appropriately armed.
-With the right weapons you can protect yourself from attackers and hunt game to improve your diet.
-In the US we’re lucky; even in the most restrictive states it’s still possible to buy guns that will cover most survival situations.
+With the right weapons, you can protect yourself from attackers and hunt game to improve your diet.
+In the US we’re lucky; even in the most restrictive states, it’s still possible to buy guns that will cover most survival situations.
 But what if disaster strikes and you don’t have any guns to hand?

 There are ways that can happen – you could be away from home, for example.
-Sometimes you just have no choice but to go somewhere unarmed.
+Sometimes you just have no choice but to go somewhere with no weapons.
 The problem is, when the world as we know it decides to end it’s no respecter of the choices you’ve had to make.
 You can find yourself in a survival situation with no weapons, so you need to know what to do about it.
 Luckily there’s an answer – make some.

 There are a lot of weapons you can improvise from everyday objects and materials, if you know how to go about it.
 Sure, they’re not as effective as a good firearm – but they’re a lot better than nothing, and could make the difference between life and death.

 Here are some of the most effective homemade weapons every prepper needs to know about:

 Forget all those sword-swinging movie heroes; before guns took over the battlefield, most soldiers carried a spear.
 Spears are excellent weapons for a whole bunch of reasons.
 They’re cheap and simple to make.
 They give you a long reach and let you keep enemies at a distance – a well-handled spear will beat a knife every time.